shivanireddy13/project1/README.md

 # The Decolonization of India's Map
-This project visualizes cities in India that have been renamed post-independence.
+This project visualizes cities in India that have been renamed post-independence in 1947.

 ## Summary
 Most name changes happened under the Indian National Congress government, immediately post-independence.
 My home state, infact, Karnataka, is in the lead here, with 12 name changes.